tanusha-mukund/netflix-databricks-analytics/README.md

 This converts user queries → Spark logic.

-5️⃣ Processed Output Stored Back to Databricks
+5.Processed Output Stored Back to Databricks

 Final cleaned data is written back as a reusable Delta table: